Open-Systems-Pharmacology/Oral-PBBM-Workflow/OSP-Solubility-Toolbox/README.md

 # OSP Solubility Toolbox

 This folder contains the OSP Solubility Toolbox, an R-based framework designed to analyze *in vitro* solubility data.
-The framework is descrbased in greater detail in Vrenken et al. [[1](#References)].
+The framework is described in greater detail in the article series by Vrenken et al. [[1](#References)].
 It includes a Shiny App for interactive data visualization and parameter fitting, as well as a set of functions for solubility calculations at different pH values in the absence or presence of bile salts.

 ## Features